 Internal decorations Visually inspected.
-Painted, papered and tiled finishes noted. r ainteu, papereu anu tileu linishes noteu.
-Cellars Visually inspected where there was a safe and purpose-built access.
+Painted, papered and tiled finishes noted. r ainteu, papereu anu tileu linisnes noteu.
+Cellars Visually inspected where there was a safe and purpose- built access.
 None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply with the electric meter located in the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the gas meter located in the hall cupboard.
+Mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
 There is a sink unit in the kitchen.
 Sanitary arrangements - three piece suite in the bathroom.
-Heating and hot water Visual inspection of the accessible pipework, water neating and not water tanks, cylinders and fittings without removing any insulation.
-No tests whatsoever were carried out to the system or appliances.
-The property benefits from a gas fired central heating system serving steel panel radiators.
-Domestic hot water is presumed provided via the boiler.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+No tests whatsoever were carried out to the system or appliances. appliances.
+The property benefits from electric panel heating.
+Domestic hot water is provided via the hot water cylinder located in the hall cupboard.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Presumed to the main public sewer.
-Fire amake and humaler alarms Wiewells, in an estad Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
-A heat alarm also ownership.
+A heat alarm also needs to be installed in each kitchen.
+The alarms need to be ownership.

-needs to be installed in each kitchen.
-The alarms need to be ceiling mounted and interlinked.
-Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+ceiling mounted and interlinked.
+Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of